bonnierpolska/devourer/README.md

 You can also subclass it to wrap a set of system calls, FFI or a messy dependency.

 It features an object-oriented, declarative approach to simplify the communication.
 It depends on the brilliant requests package as the gateway to API server.

-A simple example:
+### Basic usage

 ```python
 from devourer import GenericAPI, APIMethod, APIError